BlackAsLight/DocScripts/README.md

 ## Contributing

 If you'd like to contribute then you're welcome to fork this project and open a pull request.
 The repo is currently under a slow shift to moving the scripts to TypeScript instead of JavaScript so any new contributions will need to be done in TypeScript.
-You'll also need Deno and esbuild to successfully convert it to JavaScript for users to access it on the website.
+You'll need Deno to convert the ts to js to test locally, but the Github Actions will end up doing the final conversion for the website version.
+Do make sure you update the server version in the script.